 Materials will include a cast-in-place concrete approach slab with high-strength prefabricated concrete launch ramp panels.
-The floats will be heavy-timber-framed float units with fiberglass-reinforced traction plate surfacing and highdensity polyethylene flotation tubs.
+The floats will be heavy-timber framed float units with fiberglass-reinforced traction plate surfacing and high-density polyethylene flotation tubs.
 All revetment areas will be constructed with riprap rock.

-EXISTING MARINE SERVICES AND TRAVELIFT
+EXISTING MARINE SERVICES AND TRAVEL LIFT

-The existing 75-ton Travelift will continue to be used as it is now.
+The existing 75-ton travel lift will continue to be used as it is now.
 Harbor staff will be in attendance whenever the lift is operated for the safety of vehicles and pedestrians that may be in the area during operation.
-The lift will track over North Harbor Drive to continue to access the existing maintenance and washdown pads.
+The lift will track over the North Harbor Drive to continue to access the existing maintenance and washdown pads.
 The maintenance pads and laydown yard will continue to operate until replacement facilities are developed at Sea Otter Park.